Certora/Documentation/docs/prover/cli/options.md

 The independent satisfy mode checks each {ref}`satisfy statement <satisfy>` independently from all other satisfy statements that occurs in a rule.
 Normally, each satisfy statement will be turned into a sub-rule (similarly to the {ref}`--multi_assert_check` mode), but previously encountered satisfy statements will be still considered when creating a satisfying assignment.
-Turning on the `independent_satisfy` mode will ignore all currently unchecked satisfy statements for each sub-rule.

-As an illustrative example, consider the following rule `R` that has two satisfy statements:
+As an illustrative example of the default mode, consider the following rule `R` that has two satisfy statements:

 ```cvl
 rule R {